Represents a missing Object. This class cannot be inherited.

 If you compile Target.dll in Visual Studio, by default the project name is used as the name of a namespace that contains the MissingSample class.
 Either remove the namespace from the Target project, or add a using Target; statement to the C# code (Imports Target in Visual Basic, using namespace Target; in Visual C++).

 Visual Basic code is used for Target.dll because C# and Visual C++ do not support optional parameters in managed code.
-Optional parameters are not part of the Common Language Specification.
+Optional parameters are not part of the Language Independence and Language-Independent Components.
 Therefore, code that uses optional parameters is not CLS-compliant.
-For more information, see Writing CLS-Compliant Code.
+For more information, see <PAVE OVER> Writing CLS-Compliant Code.

 When you compile the Visual Basic and C# versions of this code example, add references to Target.dll.
 For example, if you are compiling from the command line, use the /r:Target.dll option.
 The Visual C++ version of the code example already includes a #using statement for Target.dll.